A source of guidance and support

 What is a degree plan?
 And when do I need to file one?

-A degree plan is a formal statement of requirements a student must complete in order to graduate.
+A degree plan is a formal statement of requirements an undergraduate student must complete in order to graduate.
 When you approach 90 credit hours, you should contact your advisor to submit an official degree plan and complete a 90-hour check form.
-The intention of the 90-hour check is to identify all of the remaining courses that need to be completed in order to graduate.
+The intention of the 90-hour check form is to identify all of the remaining courses that need to be completed in order to graduate.

 What minor should I choose as a psychology major?